seananigan/CMPT276/README.md

-Calculator for CMPT 276.
+Calculator for CMPT 276

-This calculator caclulates grades using assignment marks and weights to give mean values and weighted averages, and also has a night mode.
+Calulates mean values and weighted averages based on assignment marks and weights.
+Also has a night mode.